fulldecent/FDBarGauge/README.md

 @IBInspectable public var reverseDirection: Bool

 /// The quantity to be rendered
-@IBInspectable public var value: Double { get set }
+@IBInspectable public var value: Double

 /// The local maximum for `value`
 @IBInspectable public var peakValue: Double